Limelight Department

-The Limelight Department was one of the world's first film studios, beginning in 1898, operated by The Salvation Army in Melbourne, Australia.
-The Limelight Department produced evangelistic material for use by the Salvation Army, including lantern slides as early as 1891, as well as private and government contracts.
-In its 19 years of operation, the Limelight Department produced about 300 films of various lengths, making it one of largest film producers of its time.
+The Limelight Department was an Australian film studio.
+One of the world's first film studios, with its beginnings in 1891, it was operated by the Salvation Army in Melbourne.
+The studio produced evangelistic material for the Salvation Army, including lantern slides as early as 1891, as well as for private and government contracts.
+In its 19 years of operation the Limelight Department produced about 300 films of various lengths, making it one of largest film producers of its time.

 Beginnings

-The Salvation Army Limelight Department unofficially started in 1891, when Adjutant Joseph Perry started a photographic studio in Ballarat, Victoria, to supplement the income of the Salvation Army's Prison Gate Home.
+The Limelight Department unofficially started in 1891, when Adjutant Joseph Perry started a photographic studio in Ballarat, Victoria, to supplement the income of the Salvation Army's Prison Gate Home.
 At the time, Perry was on compassionate leave from active ministry, as his wife Annie had died earlier that year, leaving Perry to raise their three children.
-In September 1891, Perry was temporarily reassigned to the Australasian Headquarters in Melbourne to assist Australasian commander, Commissioner Thomas Coombs, in putting together a presentation of General William Booth's In Darkest England program.
-At this stage, Perry was using lantern slides which projected hand coloured photographs onto a large screen.
+In September 1891, Perry was temporarily reassigned to the Australasian headquarters in Melbourne to assist the Australasian commander, Commissioner Thomas Coombs, in putting together a presentation of General William Booth's In Darkest England program.
+At this stage, Perry was using lantern slides which projected hand-coloured photographs onto a large screen.
 Coombs was impressed by the quality and effectiveness of presentation, making Perry's move to Melbourne permanent.
 The Limelight Department was officially established on 11 June 1892.

-In 1896, when Commissioner Coombs was replaced as Australasian commander by General Booth's youngest son, 'Commandant Herbert Booth.
-Booth immediately warmed to the innovation of the Limelight Department, giving Perry the freedom and the financial support to expand into the newly developing medium of film.
+In 1896, Coombs was replaced as Australasian commander by William Booth's youngest son, Commandant Herbert Booth.
+Herbert Booth immediately warmed to the innovation of the Limelight Department, giving Perry the freedom and the financial support to expand into the newly developing medium of film.
 Under Booth's direction, Perry started work on Social Salvation in 1898, one of the first presentations of its type to integrate the traditional lantern slides with film segments.
 On 20 December 1899, the Limelight Department premiered a series on the Passion at the Collingwood corps.
-The presentation contained thirteen, ninety second sections which portrayed the life of Jesus from birth to death.
-The presentation was similar in style to that produced by the Lumiere Company earlier that year, however, as none of the original film remains, it can never be determined if the Limelight Department used Lumiere footage in the presentation.
+The presentation contained thirteen sections of ninety second duration which portrayed the life of Jesus from birth to death.
+The presentation was similar in style to that produced by the Lumiere Company earlier that year.
+However, as none of the original film remains, it cannot be determined if the Limelight Department used Lumiere footage in the presentation.